gavinsimpson/fromthebottomoftheheap/_posts/2013-07-16-flickering-diatoms.md

 corei <- data.frame(xt = 4:199, yt = intFun(4:199))
 {% endhighlight %}

 `corei` now contains a new series interpolated to an annual time step based on the aggregated data from `core`.
-The interpolated series is show in the lowermost panel of Figure 5, which was produced using
+The interpolated series is shown in the lowermost panel of Figure 5, which was produced using

 {% highlight r %}
 eg3 <- eg2 +